jeremiahsnapp/dev-lxc/README.md

 dev-lxc <subcommand> [SERVER_NAME_REGEX]
 ```

-For example, to only start the Chef Servers named `chef-be.lxc` and `chef-fe1.lxc`
-you can run the following command.
+For example, to only start the Chef Server you can run the following command.

 ```
 dev-lxc up chef